AdobeDocs/dynamic-media-classic.en/help/using/disabling-analytics-tracking.md

 ---
 # Disable Adobe Analytics tracking{#disabling-adobe-analytics-tracking}

+These steps disable support for Adobe Dynamic Media Classic and for URLs obtained from the **[!UICONTROL CopyURL]** feature.
+If you implement custom tracking, disable the Adobe Analytics tracking as set up in the Configuration page to prevent conflicts with the custom implementation.

 **To disable Adobe Analytics tracking:**

 1. Turn off all events in the Adobe Analytics Configuration page in Adobe Dynamic Media Classic.
 1. Save and publish.

-These steps turn off the support for Adobe Dynamic Media Classic and for URLs obtained from the **[!UICONTROL CopyURL]** feature.
-If you implement custom tracking, disable the Adobe Analytics tracking as setup in the Configuration page to prevent conflicts with the custom implementation.